What is Assistive Technology?

 IDEA Law requires school districts to ensure that assistive technology devices and services are provided if needed by a student in order to receive a free and appropriate public education (FAPE).

-CESA #12 AT services are intended to provide assistance to school districts in the development of teams of professionals, knowledgeable in all areas of technology.
 The CESA #12 Assistive Technology consultant is available to provide awareness, knowledge, and mastery level trainings on a wide variety of subjects, including assessing students' need for assistive technology, writing assistive technology into the IEP, and implementation of assistive technology into a child's curricular programming.
 Technical assistance is also available on hardware devices and software programs.

-BIG ISSUES in AT and education:
+BIG ISSUES in Assistive Technology and Education:

 Universal Design for Learning (UDL) is a set of strategies that can be employed to overcome the barriers inherent in most existing curriculum.
 Based on current brain research, UDL supports the use and creation of instruction and materials that are accessible and adaptable for all students.
 Wonderful information, materials and support are available at: